 Joel Coggins, Design and Production Editor, University of Pittsburgh Press

 Jason Colman, Director of Publishing Services, University of Michigan Press

 Liz Hamilton, Intellectual Property Specialist, Northwestern University Press

 Kathryn Marguy, Publicist, Social Media Coordinator, Johns Hopkins University Press

 Peter Midgely, Senior Editor (Acquisitions), University of Alberta Press

 LaTisha Roberts, Warehouse Manager, Texas Tech University Press

 Dan Ruccia, Marketing Designer and Advertising Coordinator, Duke University Press

 Samantha Zaboski, Rights and Permissions Manager, University Press of Florida

-For the 2015 cycle of residencies, nine individuals were awarded grants to travel to another press and develop their skills and knowledge.
-Not all residents need to travel far to get new perspectives—2015 Resident Bridget Martin just went across town.
-Read her full report here.
+For the 2016 cycle of residencies, eight individuals were awarded grants to travel to another press and develop their skills and knowledge.